 A vaginal birth after caesarean (VBAC) is often possible.
 Read more in our articles on planning a vaginal birth after a caesarean (VBAC) and planning a repeat caesarean (ERCS) (Hannah et al, 2000; NICE, 2011; Lavender et al, 2014; NHS Choices, 2016; Which?, 2018).

 One trend that’s increasing is the use of caesarean section for less specific medical reasons.
-Reasons include failure to progress and presumed foetal compromise (Lavender et al, 2014).
-Caesareans for non-medical reasons, for example a request by the mother, are also on the increase (Lavender et al, 2014).
+Reasons include failure to progress and presumed foetal complications (Lavender et al, 2014).
+Caesarean births for non-medical reasons, for example a request by the mother, are also increasing (Lavender et al, 2014).

 Requesting a planned caesarean birth